-- 11.16.
-An insolvency practitioner maycould be asked to give advice on a debtor's financial difficulties, and the way in which those difficulties might be resolved.
-The insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor, that: - a) the role of adviser is explained to the debtor, at this stage advisingnamely providing advice that strikes a fair balance between the debtor(in the debtor's interests) but of the debtor and their creditors, in the context of needing to find aidentifying an appropriate and workable solution to the debtor's financial difficulties; - b) sufficient information is obtained to make a preliminary assessment of the solutions available and their viability;
+16. An insolvency practitioner could be asked to give advice on a debtor's financial difficulties and the way in which those difficulties might be resolved.
+The insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor, that:

-- c) the obligations of the debtor to cooperate and provide full and accurate disclosure are explained.
-The: - e)d) the insolvency practitioner should beis able to form a view of whether the debtor has a sufficient understanding of the situation and the consequences of an IVA, and whether there will be full cooperation in seeking a solution; - d)e) when considering possible solutions, account is taken of the impact of each solution on the debtor and the debtor's their assets, in particular the including any family home, and on any third parties that may be affected; - f) consent is obtained, where appropriate, from any third-party individuals whose income is to be shown as included in the income and expenditure statement or who have an interest in any assets included in the proposal; and - e)g) the debtor is provided with an explanation of all the options available, the advantages and disadvantages of each, and the likely costs of each, so that thea solution best suited to the debtor's circumstances can be identified.
-This explanation should be confirmed to the debtor in writing. - 17.
+- a) the role of adviser is explained to the debtor, namely providing advice that strikes a fair balance between the interests of the debtor and their creditors, in the context of identifying an appropriate and workable solution to the debtor's financial difficulties; - b) sufficient information is obtained to make a preliminary assessment of the solutions available and their viability; - c) the obligations of the debtor to cooperate and provide full and accurate disclosure are explained; - the insolvency practitioner is able to form a view of whether the debtor has a sufficient understanding of the situation and the consequences of an IVA, and whether there will be full cooperation in seeking a solution; - e) when considering possible solutions, account is taken of the impact of each solution on the debtor and their assets, including any family home, and on any third parties; - f) consent is obtained, where appropriate, from any third-party individuals whose income is to be shown as included in the income and expenditure statement or who have an interest in any assets included in the proposal; and - g) the debtor is provided with an explanation of all the options available, the advantages and disadvantages of each, and the likely costs of each, so that a solution suited to the debtor's circumstances can be identified. - 17.
 An insolvency practitioner should avoid using generic advantages and disadvantages and should use the details provided by the debtor to provide bespoke information tailored to the debtor's circumstances.
 This explanation should be confirmed to the debtor in writing no later than the date on which an IVA proposal is issued.